yumupgrades for production use, this is the repository for you.

 - A backend health probe failed – your backend is marked as sick

-- Your PHP has generated fatal error (HTTP code > 500)
+- Your PHP has generated a fatal error (HTTP code > 500)

 - Varnish can’t communicate to the backend

-- Varnish cannot find an object to evict from cache while serving large file (
+- Varnish cannot find an object to evict from the cache while serving large files (

 FetchError Could not get storagein

-varnishlog), similiar to this issue.
-Solution is often to
+varnishlog), similar to this issue.
+The solution is often to

 return (pipe)for large files